EAP and Safe Work Australia: Managing Psychosocial Risks in the Workplace

 EAP Programs @ Mindway EAP

-In 2023, Safe Work Australia introduced regulations that made managing psychosocial risks a legal requirement under the Work Health and Safety (WHS) laws.
-This shift recognised what many leaders already knew, that mental health and safety are inseparable.
+In 2023, Safe Work Australia established regulations for the management of psychological hazards as part of the Work Health and Safety (WHS) laws.
+This shift formalized what many leaders have suspected all along: mental health and safety are inseparable.

 What You’ll Learn in This Article: